Welloz03/Data-Engineering-Roadmap-IEEEManCSC-2025/README.md

 ## Here we have two files

-- General Roadmap: Contains the full roadmap as headlines and each one has some suggested courses. <br>
+- General Roadmap: Contains the full roadmap as headlines, each with some suggested courses. <br>
-- Sheduled Roadmap (recommended): The same roadmap, but a specific course was chosen in each subject and it was divided into weeks, at a studying rate of 8 hours per week.
+- Scheduled Roadmap (recommended): The same roadmap, but a specific course was chosen for each subject and divided into weeks, at a study rate of 8 hours per week.
   <br>